Eschatologue/CM_wiki/docs/gameplay/homebrew/fishing.md

 Antagoni is ready to fish for 1 hour.
 He rolls 5d6 to determine his catch.
 His rolls are: `4, 6, 6, 6, 2`.

 3. **Check for Proficiency and Reroll**
-Antagoni has proficiency in Wisdom (Survival) with a Wisdom score modifier of +2, this means he has +4 on Wisdom (Survival) skil.
-This allows him to reroll up to 4 dice, but he choose to only reroll 2 for now.
+Antagoni has proficiency in Wisdom (Survival) with a Wisdom score modifier of +2, skil.
+This allows him to reroll up to 2 dice.
 He chooses to reroll the 2 dice showing 4 and 2.
 His new rolls are 6 and 3.
 Now his dice results are: `6, 6, 6, 6, 3`.

 4. **Calculate Special Results**
 Antagoni checks if he has a special result.
 He rolled a Four-of-a-kind (four 6s), which has a multiplier of ×4.